YTasheva/EasyShip/README.md

 ## The Challenge

-- the challenge is to present different ways of creating a shipping interface for Pitney Bowes.
+- The challenge is to present different ways of creating a shipping interface for Pitney Bowes.
 Consider how to get the information needed to choose a carrier service, shipping cost, and print a label: package dimensions, weight, origin, destination, and details such as when it needs to arrive and any special services.
 Explore at least 3 options, weighing the pros and cons of each and build a working proof of concept of at least one.

 ### Project Structure

-shipping-website/
+EasyShip/
 │
 ├── src/
 │   ├── components/          # React components